 - School Nurse offers a weekly drop-in service.
-She will also: respond to referrals; do home visits; run small groups on specific themes (eg anxiety/body image). - Youth Workers offer mentoring work with individual students on a long-term basis and some small-group sessions.
+She will also: respond to referrals; do home visits; run small groups on specific themes (eg anxiety/body image). - Youth Workers offer lunchtime club support.
 Students are also invited to attend day-trips and subsidised holidays. - Counsellors Counsellors from Cotswold Counselling offer four half-day sessions in school, seeing an average of twenty students a week.
 Students can also self-refer. - Student Services this reception area for students is the first point of call for all students' queries/concerns.
 It is staffed at all times of the school day to deal with illness, uniform, lost property, questions or worries. - Student Services Manager this key role in the Pastoral team has a focus on attendance.
 They also support students to make better choices, if they have been removed from a lesson.
 The Student Services Manager is able to follow up incidents and gather information to resolve in-school issues. - Police we see the police and Police Community Support Officers on a regular basis.
 They will come into school to discuss specific concerns; attend pastoral support plan meetings; and give advice. - Child and Adolescent Mental Health Service: We work closely with CAMHS (and TaMHS in Swindon, Targeted Mental Health Service) to ensure that student needs are met.
 On occasion, this can mean that young people have their appointments in school.